dshishagin/cuba-chameleon/README.md

 or this [forum thread](https://www.cuba-platform.com/discuss/t/how-to-customize-front-web-app-screen/601).
 The task of creating a custom Main Window
 (if your app doesn't have such yet) task can be easily done from CUBA studio using **Generic UI -> New -> Main Window** tool.

-Nevertheless, following these tutorials [1: avascript NON-visual Component](https://www.cuba-platform.com/discuss/t/javascript-non-visual-component/3594/6)
+Nevertheless, following these tutorials [1: Javascript NON-visual Component](https://www.cuba-platform.com/discuss/t/javascript-non-visual-component/3594/6)
 [2: Fullscreen tabs](https://www.cuba-platform.com/discuss/t/fullscreen-tabs/3079/3) and
 [3: Integrating JavaScript Components and Extensions](https://vaadin.com/docs/v8/framework/gwt/gwt-javascript.html), let's take a look at the next files: